-Abiar is a 23 years old from Southern Sudan.
+Abiar, from Southern Sudan, is 23 years old.
 As with so many other girls growing up in this hostile environment riddled with civil war, Abiar had endured so much.
 The sound of bullets seem practically normal to her.

 She was married in 2011 at the age of 17, years after her parents and siblings had been killed during the 2011 civil war.
 Abiar recounts the tragedy, “I narrowly escaped when I pretended to be dead after I applied my mother’s blood all over me.
 I didn’t know where to go since all my relatives were on the run for their safety.
 I decided to get married because all I needed was protection.”